m-d-nabeel/ytdl-next/DOCUMENTATION.md

 - Frontend displays available formats with details like resolution, codec, and size
 - Audio-only formats are separated for video-only selections
 - Visual indicators for compatible formats
+- Hover effects and scaling animation for interactive selection

 ### 4. Temporary File Extension System